OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/saml-update-auth-flows/update-mobile-app-flows.md

 Before implementing a Single Sign-On experience for your mobile app, you need to make sure that you have an Identity Provider that uses SAML Authentication correctly configured.

-SAML 2.0 Authentication in Mobile Apps requires:
+SAML 2.0 Authentication in mobile apps requires:

-* Platform Server version 11.18 or later
+* Platform Server version 11.18.0 or later

 * MABS 9.0 or later.

-* Configure SAML 2.0 to add your identity provider (check [the documentation](https://success.outsystems.com/Documentation/11/Developing_an_Application/Secure_the_Application/End_Users/End_Users_Authentication/Configure_SAML_2.0_Authentication) for more information)
+* Configure SAML 2.0 to add your identity provider (check [the documentation](../configure-saml.md) for more information)

-* Activating the **Single Sign-On Between App Types** setting in Service Center (check [Configure App Authentication](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Secure_the_Applications/Configure_App_Authentication#configure-app-authentication-settings) for more information)
+* Activating the **Single Sign-On Between App Types** setting in Service Center (check [Configure App Authentication](../../../../../managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md) for more information)

 ## Updating the login/logout flows